Lessons Learned from My Sickness Part 12: The Mysterious Generosity of the Raven

 She referred our attention to the story in I Kings 17:1-6, the story of Elijah and the ravens.

-In the story of Noah, the raven was the first bird to be released to see if there’s any dry land where the ark can settle.
+In Noah’s story, the raven was the first bird to be released to see if there’s any dry land where the ark can settle.
 But the raven just kept on flying back and forth and didn’t enter the ark.

-This was because the raven was seeking carcass of dead creatures and wanted to gorge itself without thinking about the welfare of other animals inside the ark.
+This was because the raven was seeking the carcass of dead creatures and wanted to gorge itself without thinking about other animals’ welfare inside the ark.